Khao Manee Cat vs Korat Cat: Complete Comparison (2026)

 Health and Lifespan Comparison

 Khao Manee Cat has a typical lifespan of 10-12 years, while Korat Cat lives approximately 15-20 years.
 Health profiles differ significantly between these cats.
 Khao Manee Cat is predisposed to Associated with White Coat/Blue Eyes, General Health Concerns, with associated veterinary costs for monitoring and treatment.
-Korat Cat faces its own health challenges including Genetic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Korat Cat faces its own health challenges including Genetic Conditions, specific genetic predispositions that regular veterinary screening can catch early.
+Both breeds carry similar numbers of documented predispositions, though the conditions themselves — and how they are managed — differ.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health